skypilot-org/skypilot/docs/source/getting-started/installation.rst

   $ # sky --install-shell-completion bash
   $ # sky --install-shell-completion fish

+Shell completion may perform poorly on certain shells and machines.
-To disable shell completion after it has been installed, you can use the :code:`--uninstall-shell-completion` option, which you should similarly call using the appropriate shell name or :code:`auto`:
+If you experience any issues after installation, you can use the :code:`--uninstall-shell-completion` option to uninstall it, which you should similarly call using the appropriate shell name or :code:`auto`:

 .. code-block:: console